 This trope is pretty straight forward.
 A character receives some sort of trauma to their backside.
-As mentioned above this trope is often appears in slapstick or otherwise humorous context.
+As mentioned above this trope often appears in slapstick or otherwise humorous context.
 This is because in addition to the fact that butts, particularly large ones, are often seen as inherently humorous and because butts are naturally padded if something or someone strikes it there's less likely to be any serious injury involved.

 This tends to happen to plumper characters more often since their butts are naturally bigger targets.